 Information for Owners of MHT Easement Properties

-Easements are legally binding contractual agreements that are associated with the deed to the property.
-While the owner maintains full ownership of the property, he or she has assigned specific development rights to the organization.
-These may include restrictions on new construction, alterations and excavation, required maintenance, and the right to inspect the property to ensure that the owner is in compliance with the conditions of the easement.
+Easements are legally binding contractual agreements that are recorded along with the deed in the land records.
+While the owner maintains full ownership of the property, he or she has assigned specific development rights to the easement holding organization, in this instance, the Maryland Historical Trust.
+These may include restrictions on new construction, alterations and excavation.
+Easements also require that properties be maintained to set standards and allow for periodic inspections by MHT staff to ensure compliance with the easement.

 What needs to be reviewed?

-In determining what changes are appropriate for each easement property, the Trust consults the Secretary of the Interior’s Standards for the Treatment of Historic Properties (36 CFR Part 68), published by the National Park Service.
-The Standards are intended to preserve those elements that will contribute to a buildings historic character and require that new additions or exterior alterations be compatible in mass, size, scale, and design of the historic structure.
-They serve as a guideline for proper preservation practice.
+In determining what changes are appropriate for each easement property, the MHT consults the Secretary of the Interior's Standards for the Treatment of Historic Properties (36 CFR Part 68), published by the National Park Service.
+The Standards are intended to preserve those elements that contribute to a buildings historic character and require that new additions or alterations be compatible with the historic structure.
+They serve as guidelines for proper preservation practice.

 Do you have more specific design guidelines that I can use for my project?